smapiot/piral/docs/tutorials/14-converters.md

 ## Context

 When creating well-designed converters the concept of *context* is important.
-This becomes especially important to not only allow one-way (from the foreign component to a React component) conversions, but also the other way round.
+This becomes especially important to not only allow one-way (from the foreign component to a React component) conversions but also the other way around.
 Using Piral's extension mechanism, where components are offered in form of *extensions* two-way converters can be included, too.

 To accomplish the React to specific foreign component conversion a special Pilet API function called `renderHtmlExtension` can be called.

-Using the original vanilla JS example we now want to show an extension in the page:
+Using the original vanilla JS example we now want to show an extension on the page:

 ```ts
 export function setup(piral: PiletApi) {